mike-morr/ElmishElectronSample/README.md

 4. In your browser, open: [http://localhost:8080/](http://localhost:8080/)

 Any modification you do to the F# code will be reflected in the web page after saving.

+There are my opinions for the roadmap, definitely looking for edits and additions.

+### 1.0 beta 2
+- [ ] Stabilize and Finalize built in types for Node, JS, and Browser
+- [ ] Update all samples to 1.0 final with Paket.
+[Tracked here](https://github.com/fable-compiler/Fable/issues/881)
+- [ ]